slavrd/ptfe-basic-installation/kitchen-test.md

 ## Configuring the test

 Set the Vagrant box you want to check as a value for key `driver.box` in the `.kitchen.yml` file.
-For example
+For example:

 ```YML
 driver: